Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 Good for: multi-product platforms where customers mix and match consumption across services.
 AWS credits, OpenAI API credits, and Google Cloud credits all follow this pattern.

 Why it works: customers get flexibility to allocate spend where they get value.
 Vendors get simpler billing logic (one currency) and better cash flow through prepaid credits.
+The trade-off is that “credits” can feel opaque — customers lose the direct connection between product action and cost.

 Freemium + Paid Usage